 As my 41st birthday is fast approaching, i recently found myself pondering the question of when I got so old.
 Sure it seems like an easy question, but apparently I wasn't paying attention over the years because I never seen this day coming.

 I remember graduating from high school, with my whole life in front of me and wondering what I was going to do with my life.
 I remember mom and dad giving me all sorts of advice that seemed so uncool to me.
-Maybe old folks thought going to college was the thing to do, but an eighteen year old boy thought the big party down the street was the place to be.
+Maybe the old folks thought going to college was the thing to do, but my heart was set on joining at rock band.
+Nevermind the fact that I had no musical talent to speak of.

 I had just spent the last twelve years of my life going to school and was feeling rather proud that I had somehow made it out.
 The last thing I was interested in was attending more school, I already knew everything there was to know.
 No, I had a diploma in hand and was ready to take on the responsibilities of adulthood.

 So I went to work and tried to support myself the best I could, with mom and dad helping out when needed.
 Sure it took longer than I expected before I was finally able to fly from the nest, but I eventually made it.